Health Promotion and Wellness Management

-Supervised work in an approved health promotion/ health care setting.
-As a culminating experience, the internship is crucial to the Program.
-Students must complete a minimum of 400-600 clinical hours.
+Supervised work in an approved health promotion education/promotion/care setting.
+As a culminating experience, the internship is crucial to the program.
+Students must complete a minimum of 420 contact hour and 6 credit hours.

-The intern experience (HLH 791) is an integral part of this major and should be planned (in consultation with the advisor) in advance of the semester in which the student desires to register for the experience.
+The internship experience is an integral part of this major and should be planned (in consultation with the advisor) in advance of the semester in which the student desires to register for the experience.